Multi Robot Scenario¶

 Note

-This tutorial assumes that, you already have gone through the the installation Installation steps and Starting with ROS on the Robot know the basic working of our robots.
+This tutorial assumes that, you already have gone through the the Installation steps and Starting with ROS on the Robot know the basic working of our robots.
+If you have brought brand new robots from us directly then you can skip the installation procedures given below.

 Note

 The first task will be to launch all the robot specific drivers in different namespace.
-In case if you had bought a brand new robot with ROS-2 from us, we would have configured an autostart for ROS on your robot.
+In case if you had bought brand new robots with ROS 2 from us, we would have configured an autostart for ROS on your robot.
 In that scenario, you need to do the following:

 gedit ~/ROS_AUTOSTART.SH